-where θ is the external beam angle, and sin θ is also called numerical aperture of the fiber (NA), n{cladding} and n{core} state for the RI of the fiber cladding and core, respectively.
+where θ is the external beam angle, and $sin \theta$ is also called numerical aperture of the fiber (NA), $n{cladding}$ and n{core} state for the RI of the fiber cladding and core, respectively.

-For the comparatively large sizes of the fiber microstructure, the treatment of the light propagation in terms of geometrical optics gives reasonable results (strongly multimode fibers) but is invalid for single-mode fibers consisted of smaller cores, where we should consider the wave nature of light (Figure 2.6).
+For the comparatively large sizes of the fiber microstructure, the treatment of the light propagation in terms of geometrical optics gives reasonable results (strongly multimode fibers), but is invalid for single-mode fibers consisting of smaller cores, where we should consider the wave nature of light (Figure 2.6).

 Figure 2-6: Schematic of multimode (a) and single-mode (b) OFs.
 Color arrows indicate light different modes.
-Multimode fibers consist of a relatively large core (~ hundreds of microns) surrounded by a cladding layer.
+Multimode fibers consist of a relatively large core (~hundreds of microns) surrounded by a cladding layer.
 Single-mode fibers are featured a smaller core with a typical size of few microns so the only fundamental light mode can propagate along the whole fiber length while the higher-order modes are escaped in the cladding.

 The more detailed study of light propagation in optical fibers requires considering a wave phenomenon of light as well.
-A comprehensive description of the beam propagation method can be found in textbooks such as [35].
+A comprehensive description of the beam propagation method can be found in textbooks such as [38].

-2.5 Fabrication of hollow-core microstructured optical fibers
+2.6 Fabrication of hollow-core microstructured optical fibers

 The extensive development of HC-MOFs was driven by a novel fabrication method called the "stack-and-draw" technique.
 The technique was first introduced by Philip Russell in 1996 [1] and has become the favored fabrication tool for the production of holey fibers.
 The preform for MOF production is created by stacking several glass capillaries and rods to achieve the designed air-glass structure.
-Then MOF-preform is ready, the capillaries and glass rods are spliced together by thin wires and fused during an instantaneous drawing procedure.
-After that, the preform is placed onto a conventional fiber drawing tower, greatly extending its length, while reducing its cross-section, from a diameter of tens of millimeters to hundreds of microns [36].
+Then MOF-preform is ready, the capillaries and glass rods are stacked together and fused during a drawing procedure.
+After that, the preform is placed onto a conventional fiber drawing tower, greatly extending its length, while reducing its cross-section, from a diameter of tens of millimeters to hundreds of microns [39].
 One can readily notice the versatility and simplicity of the "stack-and-draw" method that contributes to the development of various MOF designs, in particular, solid-core and hollow-core MOFs.
 Figure 2.7 illustrates this sequence of stack and draw.
+In particular, different suspended-core and Kagome fibers have been fabricated using this technique [11].
+The precise fiber structure (such as the microstructured core-cladding interface) can be formed by direct adjustment of glass rods (solid-core waveguides) or by taking away several glass capillaries (hollow-core waveguides) [11].